patternfly/patternfly/src/patternfly/components/Label/docs/code.md

 ## Overview

-The label component is to be used in a table.
-When the table component has a compact modifier on it, the label is required to have one too in order to adjust the font size.
+Labels can be used in a variety of components and can adjust in font size to match that of the component it lives in.
+For example, labels can be used in tables.
+Specifically, the compact table has a modifier that adjusts its font size, so when using a label in this table its important to also add its respective modifier.

 ## Usage